-Replace the air cleaner element at the recommended interval, or when filter restriction reaches 25 inH $2$ O. See Group 09 of the Recreational Vehicle Chassis Workshop Manual for removal and installation procedures.
+Replace the air cleaner at the recommended interval, or when filter restriction reaches 25 inH2O.
 See the Recreational Vehicle Chassis Operator's Manual for specific restriction values for your engine.
+See Group 09 of the Recreational Vehicle Chassis Workshop Manual for removal and installation procedures, or take the vehicle to an authorized Freightliner dealer.